 If you think they’re going to be taken to live abroad

-You should get legal advice straight away - a solicitor will tell you what to do next.
+You should get legal advice straight away – find a solicitor who can deal with child abduction cases on GOV.UK.

 You can also contact Reunite, a charity which specialises in cases of child abduction to foreign countries.

-If you think you're children will be taken out of the country in the next 48 hours, call the police on 999.
+If you think your children will be taken out of the country in the next 48 hours, call the police on 999.

 If you can, hide their passports.
 If you don't have them, find out on GOV.UK if you can stop their passports.

 What the police will do

 The police can issue something called a ‘port alert’, which will stop the child being taken out of the country.